RealLadyDog/RealLadyDog/README.md

 <img width="100" height="100" alt="tumblr_d4e6f20cef99c531cb0236215724f505_f081c07a_100" src="https://github.com/user-attachments/assets/9095704f-99f2-43ce-a1cc-9a479c883411" />

 Hello!
 I'm Lady.
-My nicknames are Pidge/Pidgeon, Lassie, and Miss Lady Ma'am.
+My nicknames are Pidge/Pidgeon (From Tramp), Lassie (From Jock), and Miss Lady Ma'am (From Trusty).
 I'm from Lady and the Tramp.
 My birthday is November 9.
 I am VERY related to Lady and the Tramp.
 I may be a dog, but I am kind and gentle.
 I don't bite.
-But my husband Tramp will bite you if you dare ship me with other dogs.
+But my husband named Tramp will bite you if you dare ship me with other dogs.
+I am a shy dog + curious + angry + excited + happy.
 <p align="center">

 # About 🐴Pony Town🏢